-While Australian Cattle Dogs (ACD) are known for their herding instinct, their strong prey drive, stamina and loyalty also make them well-suited to be a hunting dog.
+While Australian Cattle Dogs (ACD) are known for their herding instinct, their strong prey drive, stamina and loyalty also make them well-suited to be hunting dogs.

 Can Heelers be Hunters?

-In fact, tracking game is very similar to the ACDs instinct to herd cattle, sheep or a flock.
-With guidance, a Cattle Dog can learn not only how to track game but also how to bring it back to their humans.
+In fact, the tracking game is very similar to the ACD’s instinct to herd cattle, sheep, or a flock.
+With guidance, a Cattle Dog can learn not only how to track the game but also how to bring it back to their humans.